-In March 2016, the Commission published a proposal for revision to the EU Fertilisers Regulation COM (2016) 157 final 2016 / 00084 (COD) with the objective of placing secondary raw materials on the EU fertiliser market in order to protect primary raw materials.
+In July 2019, the EU Fertilisers Regulation was published with the objective of placing secondary raw materials on the EU fertiliser market in order to protect primary raw materials.
 It aims to enable recycled organic fertilisers and soil improvers (composts and digestate products) access to the EU internal market so that they can compete on an equal level with mineral fertilisers.

-The proposal, titled as Fertilising Product Regulation, sets out criteria covering safety, quality and labelling that all fertiliser products must meet so that they can be freely traded throughout the EU.
+The regulation sets out criteria covering safety, quality and labelling that all fertilising products must meet so that they can be freely traded throughout the EU.
 In addition, quality requirements for specific raw materials for the production of fertilisers, soil improvers and growing media are specified in the annexes.

-For compost and digestate products, these specific requirements are based on the JRC Report 2014 (End of Waste Criteria for Biodegradable Waste Subjected to Biological Treatment) © European Commission in 2014, EUR 26425.
+For compost and digestate products, these specific requirements are based on the JRC Report 2014 (End of Waste Criteria for Biodegradable Waste Subjected to Biological Treatment).
 In addition to requirements covering the production process and product quality, only separately collected organic waste is permitted as input materials for composting and anaerobic digestion.